Episode

-An episode is a narrative unit within a larger dramatic work or documentary production, such as a series intended for radio, television or streaming consumption.
+An episode is any independently presented unit within a larger continuous work of dramatic, comedic, or documentary narrative, forming part of a series in media such as radio, television, film, or streaming media.
+Typically, each episode is published or delivered to the public in sequential, serial installments across weeks, months, or years (known as serialization for written narratives).
+The term frequently describes units of television or radio series that are broadcast separately.
+An episode is to a sequence as a chapter is to a book.
+Modern series episodes typically last 20 to 50 minutes in length.

 Etymology

-The noun episode is derived from the Greek term epeisodion (ἐπεισόδιον).
+The noun episode is derived from the Greek term epeisodion (ἐπεισόδιον); derived from roots meaning 'upon the entrance,' it referred to the entry of an actor onto the stage after a song had performed by a Greek chorus in Ancient Greek theatre.
+From this, it came to refer to a section of a larger work.

 It is abbreviated as ep (plural eps).

-Taxonomy

-An episode is also a narrative unit within a continuous larger dramatic work.
-It is frequently used to describe units of television or radio series that are broadcast separately in order to form one longer series.
-An episode is to a sequence as a chapter is to a book.
-Modern series episodes typically last 20 to 50 minutes in length.

 Narrative sub-units

 Narrative sub-units of episodes are called segments, bounded by interstitials, such as commercials (Radio advertisements and Television advertisements), continuity announcements, or other segments not direct continuations of the prior segment.

 Carpool Karaoke is a television show segment that is now a spin-off television series.

 Stacking a show is a phrase newscast broadcasters use to describe putting segments together for a newscast episode.